 Provides the range of the maximum autocommited transaction size.
 DB2 for i autocommited records (journal entry has CCID equal to 0) do not have a commit record in the journal and therefore Oracle GoldenGate must create an implicit transaction to include these records in the trail.
-The default allows for multiple records to be included in a single transaction at the expense of accuracy of the indicated IO Time for each record because the IO time is based on the commit for the transaction.
-This improves the overall efficiency of handling these records.
+The default allows for a single record to be included in a single transaction, which maintains the accuracy of the indicated IO Time for each record because the IO time is based on the commit for the transaction.

 This parameter sets the maximum number of records that will be included in an implicitly created transaction, but the number could be less if any other type of entry is seen in the journal before the maximum is reached.
 This behavior avoids issues with overlap for checkpoints on records that belong to explicitly committed records.
-Setting the value for this parameter to 1 will provide an accurate IO time for each record in the trail for records that are autocommitted (have a CCID of 0 in the journal entry), at the potential expense of throughput for the Extract.
+Setting the value for this parameter to 1 (the defulat) will provide an accurate IO time for each record in the trail for records that are autocommitted (have a CCID of 0 in the journal entry), at the potential expense of throughput for the Extract.
 The value of this parameter also affects the maximum potential size of a cached transaction for these records in memory.
 Setting it to a lower value causes the transaction memory to be lower if the Extract is able to store the maximum number of entries per implicit transaction.
 By definition there can only be one such implicit transaction in memory at any given time since any other transaction records will cause an immediate commit to the trail of any records in an implicit transaction already in memory.
-The default range is between 1-10000 and the default value is 1000.
+The default range is between 1-10000 and the default value is 1.